rh-ai-quickstart/ai-quickstart-pub/.github/pull_request_template.md

 Thank you for suggesting a quickstart for publication on redhat(dot)com!
 Please complete the sections below fields so reviewers have enough context and leave checkboxes unchecked.

 ## Summary
-[Below this line, briefly describe why this quickstart should be prioritized for publication.
-What's its purpose, target audience and industry, potential impact, and why it's needed."]

 <!-- Below this line, briefly describe why this quickstart should be prioritized for publication.
 What's its purpose, target audience and industry, potential impact, and why it's needed." -->

 ## Publication readiness checklist